fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 Select the Right Port Type
 """"""""""""""""""""""""""""

-In openEMS, ports are ideal sources of E&M fields, but they are not ideal *launchers* of E&M waves into structures due to a discontinuity at the boundary between the port and the structure.
+In openEMS, ports are ideal sources of EM fields, but they are not ideal *launchers* of EM waves into structures due to a discontinuity at the boundary between the port and the structure.
 If port placement is not optimized, this region of discontinuity may introduce artifacts such